 Browse all the items, both texts and images, chronologically.

-Lesson plan
+Lesson plans

-Read the lesson plans, which have been designed for social studies teachers at the middle and high school levels in Greater Philadelphia.
+Read the lesson plans, which have been designed for social studies teachers at the elementary, middle, and high school levels in Greater Philadelphia.
 The curriculum may also be of interest to college educators anywhere who offer courses on energy history, energy policy, environmental justice, labor history, urban environmental history, city planning, or the built environment.
-The lesson plan could also could be pertinent, in a comparative way, for residents, activists, and planners in other urban zones with legacy refineries (e.g., Linden, New Jersey; Brooklyn, New York; and Richmond, California).
+The lesson plans could also could be pertinent, in a comparative way, for residents, activists, and planners in other urban zones with legacy refineries (e.g., Linden, New Jersey; Brooklyn, New York; and Richmond, California).

 Interactive maps